aladin002dz/next-db/README.md

+# Next.js with Vercel Postgres

+This project demonstrates how to build a Next.js application with Vercel Postgres for database management.

+> Check out the [Prisma version](https://github.com/aladin002dz/next-db/tree/prisma) of this project.

 # Next.js Database Demo Project

 This is a demonstration project showcasing different approaches to database integration with Next.js.
 The project implements a simple blog-post system where users can create, read, and delete posts.